Romisaa-Ali/Extended-ROS-Jackal-Environment/README.md

 - **Randomized Start and Goal Points:** Enhances adaptability by preventing overfitting to specific paths.
 - **Improved Generalization:** Helps the robot handle new, previously unseen navigation challenges more effectively.
-- **Bridging Simulation and Reality:** Supports a more robust training strategy that aligns better with real-world deployment.

 ## Repository Contents